-June 24 is Quebec's national holiday, which is a non-working, paid statutory holiday.
+June 24 is Quebec's national holiday, which is a non-working, paid statutory holiday for all Quebec workers.
 When June 24 falls on a Sunday, the statutory holiday is transferred to the Monday, June 25, only for those employees who do not ordinarily work on Sunday.
 All employees are entitled to a holiday on this day.